Belief Bias Identification

 \extrafootertext{For their invaluable support, I would like to thank Elias Tsakas, Thomas Meissner and Matthias Wibral.
-For helpful comments, I thank Mohammed Abdellaoui, En Hua Hu, Peiran Jiao, Emmanuel Kemel, Diego Marino-Fages, Arno Riedl, David Rojo Arjona, Michael Thaler and seminar participants at IMEBESS in Riga, ASFEE in Grenoble, Behavioural Game Theory Workshop in Norwich, Cognitive Foundations of Decision Making in Rabat, and Maastricht University.
-I acknowledge funding from the Maastricht Graduate School of Business and Economics (GSBE) for primary data collection 2023 No. G.23.5168.}
+For helpful comments, I thank three anonymous referees, Mohammed Abdellaoui, Miguel Ballester, En Hua Hu, Peiran Jiao, Emmanuel Kemel, Diego Marino-Fages, Antonio Penta, Arno Riedl, David Rojo Arjona, Michael Thaler, Severine Toussaert, and seminar participants at IMEBESS in Riga, ASFEE in Grenoble, Behavioural Game Theory Workshop in Norwich, Cognitive Foundations of Decision Making in Rabat, PhD conference in Micro Theory and Behavioral Economics in Berlin, and Maastricht University.
+I acknowledge funding from the Maastricht Graduate School of Business and Economics (GSBE) for primary data collection No. G.23.5168.